deamorim2/sdbs/EN-US/simple_sql.rst

 Data Manipulation Language (DML)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first group is Data Manipulation Language(DML).
-DML is a subset of the SQL language that is used to perform data inclusions, changes, and deletions present in records.
+DML is a sublanguage of the SQL language that is used to perform data inclusions, changes, and deletions present in records.
 These tasks can be performed on multiple records from multiple tables at same time.

 Commands that perform the above functions respectively referred to are: